History of New York City: Post–World War II: 1946–1977

 Returning World War II veterans and immigrants from Europe created a postwar economic boom.
 Demands for new housing were aided by the G.I.
 Bill for veterans, stimulating the development of huge suburban tracts in eastern Queens and Nassau County.
 The city was extensively photographed during the post–war years by photographer Todd Webb.

 New York emerged from the war as the leading city of the world, with Wall Street leading the United States ascendancy.
 In 1951, the United Nations relocated from its first headquarters in Flushing Meadows Park, Queens, to the East Side of Manhattan.
 During the late 1960s, the views of real estate developer and city leader Robert Moses began to fall out of favor as the anti-urban renewal views of Jane Jacobs gained popularity.
 Citizen rebellion stopped a plan to construct an expressway through Lower Manhattan.

 After a short war boom, the Bronx declined from 1950 to 1985, going from predominantly moderate-income to mostly lower-income, with high rates of violent crime and poverty.
 The Bronx has experienced an economic and developmental resurgence starting in the late 1980s that continues into today.

 The transition away from the industrial base toward a service economy picked up speed, while the jobs in the large shipbuilding and garment industries declined sharply.
 The ports converted to container ships, costing many traditional jobs among longshoremen.
 Many large corporations moved their headquarters to the suburbs or to distant cities.
 At the same time, there was enormous growth in services, especially finance, education, medicine, tourism, communications and law.
 New York remained the largest city and largest metropolitan area in the United States, and continued as its largest financial, commercial, information, and cultural center.

 Like many major U.S. cities, New York suffered race riots, gang wars and some population decline in the late 1960s.
 Street activists and minority groups such as the Black Panthers and Young Lords organized rent strikes and garbage offensives, demanding improved city services for poor areas.
 They also set up free health clinics and other programs, as a guide for organizing and gaining "Power to the People."
 By the 1970s the city had gained a reputation as a crime-ridden relic of history.
 In 1975, the city government avoided bankruptcy only through a federal loan and debt restructuring by the Municipal Assistance Corporation, headed by Felix Rohatyn.
 The city was also forced to accept increased financial scrutiny by an agency of New York State.
 In 1977, the city was struck by the New York City blackout of 1977 and serial slayings by the Son of Sam.
+Ed Koch became mayor in 1978.